-- conducted a limited examination of the half-yearly financial statements of the company Caisse de Refinancement de l'Habitat S.A., in relation to the period from 1st January to 30 June 2022, as attached to this report; - verified the information contained in the half-yearly management report.
+- conducted a limited examination of the half-yearly financial statements of the company C.R.H.
+Caisse de Refinancement de l'Habitat, in relation to the period from 1st January to 30 June 2024, as attached to this report; - verified the information contained in the half-yearly management report.

-The half-yearly financial statements have been prepared under the responsibility of the board of directors.
+The half-yearly financial statements have been prepared under the responsibility of your board of directors.
 It is our responsibility, based on our limited examination, to present our conclusion on these financial statements.